 Dreaming Spires Playhouse

 For twig playhouses that are left outdoors, Needham recommends applying an annual coat of linseed oil, and says with this protective finish, they should last for six to eight years.
-Most of her customers are in the UK, but to date, she’s shipped three playhouses to the States.
+Most of her customers are in the UK, but to date, she’s also shipped playhouses to the States.

 Hocus Pocus